 Is releasing cash from your home right for you?

 Today, we are typically a cash poor but property rich society.
-For many people, your home is likely to be your biggest financial asset.
-It’s often worth much more than any other investments or savings.
+Your home is likely to be your biggest financial asset.
+It's often worth much more than any other investments or savings.

 However, getting your hands on this cash to pay for renovations, long-term care or retirement is a major step.
 It requires selling your home, downsizing or releasing your cash in some other way.
 There are lots of things to consider.